 This stage is binding for both parties and is intended to consolidate the sale.

-Stap 4: Title deeds (escritura)
+Step 5: Title deeds (escritura)

 Signing the title deeds (escritura) usually takes place within 3 months, dependent on the type of property you are buying and whether or not you need a mortgage, which can significantly delay the buying process.

-A fundamental rule when buying property in Spain is to add approximately 11% to the sales price to cover all additional costs.
-Please note: if the sales price is low (e.g. less than € 120,000) this could be 13% since not all costs are worked out as a percentage of the sales price, some are fixed.
+A basic rule when buying a property in Spain is that you should add about 11% to the selling price to cover all additional costs.
+Note: If the sales price is low (eg less than € 120,000, take into account 13% because not all costs are calculated in percentage but some are flat-rate.

 8% transfer tax (Impuesto de Transmisiones Patrimoniales).